coq-community/hydra-battles/doc/JFLA2022/README.md

       - It won't be trivial, but it's a motivating goal.
 The fact that both libraries have a common ancestor will help a lot.

 - The last paragraph by the second referee is very interesting.
 Should we answer in the paper?

+- Canonical structures vs type classes discussion.

+- Discuss how portable our approach is.